 - Won’t have: Outcomes that won’t be delivered with the project

-Once you’ve categorized the outcomes above, you can prioritize tasks that support these outcomes.
+Once you’ve categorized the outcomes above, you can prioritize work that supports these outcomes.

-Using the 4D framework, Power matrix, and MoSCoW method helps.
-But what if you still have lots of tasks that are important but not urgent?
+Using the prioritization strategies above often helps.
+But how do you order tasks with similar priority?
+What if you have lots of tasks that are important but not urgent?
 Or tasks that support must-have outcomes?

-How do you prioritize tasks that have the same priorities?
+How do you prioritize items that have the same priorities?
+What prioritization methods do you use?

-For example, let’s say you have ten work-items.
+For example, let’s say you have ten work items.
 Assign a number from 1-10 to each task.
-And in no time, you’ll have a prioritized list of work.
+And in no time, you’ll have sorted high and low priority tasks.

 But, how do you decide which task is more important?

 Two straightforward ways are to order work by their due dates and by dependencies.
-Tasks with an earlier deadline have a higher priority.
-Also, tasks that block other work from starting need to be prioritized first.
+Tasks with an earlier deadline become priority tasks.
+Also, complete tasks that block other work from starting first.

 Next, let’s look at three techniques that’ll help you breeze through your personal, prioritized task list.